nwrenger/schiller-db/README.md

 - 5 for each data table (user, criminal, absence)
 - 2 for logins (create, delete)
+- all_roles - to get all roles from user
 - stats - getting general statistics
 - info